angelr1076/react-joke-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-This was practice using React with Async/Await and pulling from an API with Axios.
+React app uses Async/Await and makes API calls with Axios.

-You can clone the app then move to the root folder in the terminal and run with 'npm run build'
+You can clone the app and run with 'npm start' in the root folder via the terminal.

 Enjoy!